NutritionAugust 6, 2024

 Fatigue and low energy.
 Blood sugar crashes from a diet heavy in refined carbohydrates cause afternoon energy drops.
 We see this pattern constantly.
 Patients say, "By 2 PM I'm ready to take a nap."
 Stabilizing blood sugar through protein-forward meals and reducing processed carbs makes a noticeable difference within weeks.

 Weight that won't budge.
 Weight loss resistance is rarely about willpower.
 It's about insulin resistance, cortisol patterns, thyroid output, or a combination of all three.
-We address the root metabolic issue first.
+Address the root metabolic issue first.
 Then food adjustments actually produce results.
 For patients who need additional support, we offer medically supervised semaglutide protocols alongside nutrition guidance.

-What a Typical Nutrition Plan Looks Like at Med Matrix
+What a Nutrition Plan Looks Like Here

 During the initial 80+ biomarker lab panel, we measure markers that directly inform dietary recommendations: fasting insulin, hemoglobin A1c, CRP, homocysteine, a full lipid panel (not just total cholesterol), vitamin D, B12, folate, ferritin, magnesium, and more.
 The InBody 770 body composition scan shows lean mass versus body fat, visceral fat levels, and hydration status.